SchnoppDog/piano-led/.github/readme_files/UPDATES.md

 # Updates
+## Version 3.1
+**Release Date: 25.10.2020**
+A new feauture and some structure work has been done in this version of 3.1!

+### Added
+- **Color-Shuffle**: This new feature allows you to set multiple colors at once.
+You can assign between 2 to 6 colors.
+After every key-press the colors get shuffled through.
+Let's assume you assigned 3 colors in the color-scheme of RGB: `red, green and blue`.
+After every key-press those colors are lighten up in the expected order: `red -> green -> blue -> red \[...]`.
+    - **Random-Shuffle-Order**: If you want a random order of your selected colors you can activate this function.
+The assigned colors appear in a completly randomized order.
+    - **Random-Shuffle-Colors**: You are too lazy to set your own shuffle-colors?
+No problem I got you covered!
+Activate this function by typing in how many individual colors you want to get.
+These colors are randomly created.

 ## Version 3.0
 **Release Date: 03.08.2020**
 With a new "major" feature this project is welcomed to version 3.0!